 No indemnities are payable for early termination of office or employment.

 The Directors present the Remuneration Report to the Shareholders' General Meeting.
+The Report is available on the Company web site at www.digitalbros.com and contains a description of remuneration policy.

 Share-based remuneration plans